vorth/j4ts/README.md

 # J4TS
 Java APIs for TypeScript / JavaScript / JSweet

-The goal of J4TS is to implement some Java APIs for TypeScript / JavaScript / JSweet when it makes sense.
-It is based on a fork of the GWT's JRE emulation library and is written in Java, and transpiled to TypeScript/JavaScript with the JSweet transpiler.
+J4TS is based on a fork of the GWT's JRE emulation library and is written in Java, and transpiled to TypeScript/JavaScript with the [JSweet transpiler](https://github.com/cincheo/jsweet/).
 It intends to be useful for the following cases:

 - Programmers used to the Java APIs can be more efficient using J4TS than when having to learn basic JavaScript APIs.
 - It can ease code sharing between Java and TypeScript/JavaScript (and also hopefully, ease the understanding and relationships between the Java fans and TypeScript/JavaScript ones).
 - Typically, J4TS can be used as a runtime for transpilers, so that you can use the Java APIs in your transpiled Java programs.
-So far, J4TS main target is the [JSweet transpiler](http://www.jsweet.org), but it is not limited to it.
+So far, J4TS main target is the [JSweet transpiler](https://github.com/cincheo/jsweet/), but it is not limited to it.

 J4TS currently covers most of the core Java API supported by GWT (``java.lang``, ``java.util``, some ``java.io``).
 It does not support ``java.math`` yet because the GWT implementation requires a deep Java emulation, which is not consistent with the JSweet approach (so ``java.math`` should be implemented as a wrapper for [bignumber.js](https://github.com/MikeMcl/bignumber.js/) for instance).